Eduardo Ramírez (boxer)

 Eduardo Antonio Solorza Ramirez (born January 17, 1993) is a Mexican professional boxer.

 Professional career

 Ramirez turned professional in 2010 and compiled a record of 25-2-3 before facing and defeating Isaac Avelar to win the interim featherweight title.

+2024

+Late May 2024 it was announced that Ramirez would face Mark Magsayo in a WBC super featherweight title eliminator at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
+Ramirez lost the fight by unanimous decision.